TIBCOSoftware/snappydata/docs/deployment.md

 * Optimized column batch inserts like in the Embedded mode with job routing to same machines as data stores if possible.

-**Example: Launch a Spark local mode cluster and uses Smart Connector to access SnappyData cluster**
+**Example: Launch a Spark local mode cluster and use Smart Connector to access SnappyData cluster**

 **Step 1: Start the SnappyData cluster**:
 You can either start SnappyData members using the `_snappy_start_all_` script or you can start them individually.